 During the study in 2019, exploratory fishing was performed near positions of mustard gas bombs in the Gotland Deep.
 Cod and flounder were caught and analysed, alongside sediment samples.

-Degradation products of chemical warfare agents were detected in two of the six pooled samples of cod caught in the area.
-The products found in cod were Clark I/II and Trifenylarsine, products often included in mustard gas.
+Degradation products of CWAs were detected in two of the six pooled samples of cod caught in the area.
+The products found in cod were Clark I/II and Triphenylarsine, products often included in mustard gas.

-All sediment samples contained products of chemical warfare agents, degradation products from Clark I/II, arsine oil and Adamsite.
+All sediment samples contained products of CWAs, degradation products from Clark I/II, arsine oil and Adamsite.
 The quantities were measurable but below the limit of quantification.
-The results indicate that the area close to the dumped material is contaminated by the contents of the dumped warfare agents.
-Fish in the area do also, to a smaller extent, contain degradation products of chemical warfare agents.
+The results indicate that the area close to the dumped material is contaminated by the contents of the dumped CWAs.
+Fish in the area does also, to a smaller extent, contain degradation products of CWAs.

-The results are presented in the report Investigation of biota and sediment in connection with dumping areas of chemical ammunition on the west and east coast of Sweden, 2019 (in Swedish).
+The results are presented in the report Investigation of biota and sediment in connection to dumping areas of chemical ammunition on the west and east coast of Sweden, 2019 (in Swedish).

 Risks with chemical warfare agents in biota and sediment

-The risks of dispersal of the contents of the dumped chemical warfare material increase over time due to corrosion of the encapsulating casings.
+The risks of dispersal of the contents of the dumped CWAs increase over time due to corrosion of the encapsulating casings.
 Natural current conditions lead to an increased risk downstream dumping areas.
 The risk of dispersal of the material can be further exacerbated by human sea-floor activities, such as bottom trawling.

-The low levels of degradation products detected during the studies in 2016, 2017 and 2019 do not constitute an increased health risk from consumption according to the Swedish Food Agency.
+According to the Swedish Food Agency, low levels of degradation products detected during studies in 2016, 2017, 2019 and 2021 do not constitute an increased health risk from consumption.
 However, the presence of degradation products indicates that they may accumulate in the tissue of biota in the areas.